 Anything you create using our products will be truly unique to you because we don’t sell on the high street and most products are manufactured exclusively for Dowsing & Reynolds.
-If you decide you’re not quite ready to start from scratch and make your own – we do sell some complete caged ceiling light sets which are a great place to start.
+If you decide you’re not quite ready to start from scratch and make your own – we do have a create your own light section to guide you through the process.

 Things you’ll need to choose and buy…